 How Can One Go About Getting Loved Ones to Understand Clinical Depression and Anxiety?

-Question by buttercup1137: How can one go about getting loved ones to understand clinical ?
+Question by buttercup1137: How can one go about getting loved ones to understand clinical depression and anxiety?

 I have days where I just want to cry.
 And to make it worse, I’m not norm that everyone expects.
 I call it unique as my family does.
 My boyfriend has a problem understanding what I feel like with depression.
 I’m on meds, but I’m getting the dosage lowered for some reasons, so the doc has me off for a little while til we can get that straightened out.
 The meds are for depression/anxiety, but you know… some days I want to go away, some days I want to cry, some days I can’t get out of bed… I just don’t know how to get the people to care about me to “get” that.
 It’s not their job to fix it, but I’d appreciate if I wasn’t blamed for it… that’s one thing I hate- when people tell me it’s my fault and I should “just be happy.”
 It doesn’t work like that.
 I already feel alone in this– alone and yet existing.
 Anyone with experience in this area?